The beach holiday that doubles as Europe’s best off-season foodie break

 To begin with, we are served Algarvian coastal prawns cured in salt and sugar, with sea urchin and orange blossom.
 Oysters, cuttlefish and mussels reign supreme throughout the menu, with the final dessert course consisting of local carob, almond and fig, making this whole experience a true celebration of Algarvian cuisine.

-The Viceroy at Ombria Algarve (viceroyhotelsandresorts.com) has doubles from £450 with breakfast.
+The Viceroy at Ombria Algarve has double rooms from £450, including breakfast.